pcxmac/g2deploy/README.md

   Needs dynamic keylocation assertion @ end of deploy.sh ... eventually tie in to CA/PKI/OLDAP w/ custom prebuilt initramfs

-  install is still downloading everything in the kernels/current, need to isolate, to only the X.X.X-gentoo folder.
+  x

-  not mounting BOOT folder w/ nvme on saturn, not storing boot spec accordingly, BOOTEDIT works.
+  ....................not mounting BOOT folder w/ nvme on saturn, not storing boot spec accordingly, BOOTEDIT works.

-  NetworkManager not starting on boot w/ GNOME profile
+  x

   need to start using signed packages !

   sequencing snapshots, versioning and updates.

-  need to auto configure zfs-loop for swap_memory+autofs.
+  ....................need to auto configure zfs-loop for swap_memory+autofs.

   patches needs to be slective for a particular folder, / ; /root /home /etc ...

-  I believe that the kernel source was being pulled in with the kernel boot env, during bootedit.
+  x

   pkg signing keys + kernel_source (signing_module_key) needs to reside on Dom0